The”Advance” To Jackson And Sony/ATV Operating Agreement Conditions

 Obviously, the documents don’t give the details that Mr. Branca surely has in his records; however, after having read the conditions of the Operating Agreement, I feel like nobody explained to Michael Jackson the kind of economic impact this forced “saving” concept would have had on his business companies.

-It is so evident that it turned out to be a greatest disaster for him.
+It is so evident that it turned out to be the greatest disaster for him.
 Michael Jackson was a Corporation with at least 300 employees.
 And Neverland was NOT just the luxurious isolated sanctuary of a capricious star, but a huge compound that was giving a job to almost 100 people, served as a place for public relations and for many charitable activities.
 And everything was free for visitors.

 Then the advances, yes… and the maturing interests… on and on.
 No to mention of the royalties artist miscalculated of Sony Music, and MIJAC on hold because any further new catalog acquisition was to be developed for Sony/ATV.